dandye/chronicle-api-samples-python/README.md

 CHRONICLE_REGION=your-region
 ```

-The SDK will automatically load these values from your `.env` file.
+The SDK will use values from the `.env` file provided with the  --env-file flag.
+(It has trouble finding your local .env due to SDK Path issues, which we are working to resolve.)
  Command-line options take precedence over environment variables.

 ### Command Groups